dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/get-started/create-app-visual-studio.md

 02. Properties

     This pane shows property settings you can configure based on the item selected.
-For example, if you select an item from the **Solution explorer** you'll see property settings related to the file.
-If you select an object in the **Designer** you'll see settings for the control or form.
+For example, if you select an item from **Solution Explorer**, you'll see property settings related to the file.
+If you select an object in the **Designer**, you'll see settings for the control or form.

 03. Form Designer